 - Categorical exclusions are assigned to actions or projects that individually or cumulatively do not have a significant environmental impact.
-A categorical exclusion is not considered to be a major environmental process. - For actions or projects where the significance of the environmental impact is not clearly known, an environmental assessment (EA) is prepared. - An environmental impact statement (EIS) is required for actions or projects that are likely to have significant impacts to the environment.
+A categorical exclusion is not considered to be amajor environmental process. - \An environmental impact statement (EIS) is required for actions or projects that are likely to have significant impacts to the environment.
+All EISs are considered to be major environmental processes. - For actions or projects for which the significance of the environmental impact is not clearly known, an environmental assessment (EA) is prepared.
+Select EAs may be considered to be major environmental processes, as presented in this section.